Magento 2 GDPR Checklist - Comprehensive Guide for Beginners

 In simple words, if you run a newsletter, make sure to explicitly ask whether or not they’d like to receive it.

-This is one of the reasons why we always recommend to get our Magento 2 GDPR extension.
+This is one of the reasons why we always recommend to get our Magento 2 Cookie Consent Extension.

 3 - Keep Customers’ Personal Data Only for As Long As It’s Necessary